fleer/RAM_tf/README.md

 As suggested in [1], [2], the network is trained using the REINFORCE [3] learning rule.
 The baseline is trained by reducing the mean squared error between the baseline and the received reward.

+*In contrast to the model introduced in [1], not only the mean, but also the standard deviation of the location policy is learned.*

 The code is inspired by [3], [4] & [5].

 ## Installation